Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 Challenge Indicator represents only the preference, the issuer retains the ability to make the decision on the flow type.

-In case you would like to define the size of the challenge window displayed to your customers during the authentication process, you can submit optional "Challenge Window Size" element with one of the values listed below.
+In case you would like to define the size of the challenge window displayed to your customers during the authentication process, you can submit optional Challenge Window Size element with one of the values listed below.

 01 = 250 x 400
 02 = 390 x 400